coder/code-marketplace/README.md

 When you make a change that affects people deploying the marketplace please update the changelog as part of your PR.

+You can use `make gen` to generate a mock `extensions` directory for testing and `make upload` to upload them to an Artifactory repository.

 ### Tests

 To run the tests: